MMAAOOHH/MemoryShooter/README.md

 # MemoryShooter
 Small 2d Space Shooter done with SDL

-Bugs / Missing features in first build:
+## Bugs / Missing features in first build
 Player is invincible
 Enemies can be killed on wave entry